antonioalmeida/antonioalmeida.github.io/quickstart/content/posts/finding-alignment-in-large-software-teams.md

 ---

-Here's the scenario: you're a software engineer in a large team (7-12 people).
-The team has different levels of formal education, seniority, and naturally, different opinions based on previous experiences (and fair share of bad habits).
+Imagine this: you're a software engineer in a large team, with members ranging from 7 to 12 people.
+The team has diverse backgrounds, levels of experience, and, naturally, different opinions shaped by past experiences (and a fair share of bad habits).

-The amount of work being done in parallel can be overwhelming for any one person to keep track of.
-You may find yourself reviewing someone's work (e.g., a PR) and thinking:
+The work being done in parallel can be overwhelming to track.
+As you review someone's work, like a pull request, you may think:

-> "This flow should be unit tested instead of integration tested"
+- "This should be unit tested, not integration tested."

-> "We should not duplicate the behaviour of X in Y"
+- "We shouldn't duplicate the behavior of X in Y."

-> "There's not enough context in this PR, we need a more complete description of the solution and its tradeoffs (...)"
+- "This PR lacks context; we need a more detailed description of the solution and its trade-offs."

-> *Insert "obvious" engineering dogma (...)*
+- `<Insert your engineering dogma here...>`

-"I thought we talked about this?" you think to yourself.
-Well, you probably didn't, or you did when not everyone was in the room, or you did but it was too long ago and since then people joined the team.
+"Didn't we talk about this?" you wonder.
+Well, maybe not with everyone present, or it was too long ago for newer team members to know.

-Either way, it doesn't matter now.

 How do you solve this?
-Finding alignment on quality standards, engineering practices, and architectural decisions is hard when everyone is spread thin and the communication overhead of a 10 person team is no joke.
+Achieving alignment on quality standards, engineering practices, and architectural decisions is tough when everyone is stretched thin, and the communication overhead in a 10-person team is no joke.

-You have a few options here:

 ## "I'll fix it myself"

 Don't do this.

-There are 2 main reasons for producing "low quality work" [1]:
+There are two key reasons for producing "low-quality work"[^1]:

-1. Lack of skill: the person doesn't know what they're doing (yet)
+1. **Lack of skill**: people don't know what they're doing (yet).
-1. Lack of ownership: the person does know what they're doing, but doesn't care enough to do it properly.
+2. **Lack of ownership**: people do know what to do but don't care enough to do it properly.

-In either way, taking over won't help you in the long term.
-If you take over:
+Either way, taking over doesn't help in the long run.
+If you step in:

-1. They won't learn anything.
-The same thing will happen next time.
+1. They won't learn, and the same issue will arise next time.
-    - Instead, offer to pair with them.
+   - Instead, consider pairing with them.
-1. The more people are able to influence decisions that affect them, the greater their sense of ownership will be.
-If you take over, nothing changes.
+2. People feel more ownership if they influence the decisions affecting their work.
+By taking over, nothing changes.
-    - Perhaps taking a less optimal decision will help with accountability next time.
+   - Even allowing less optimal decisions can build accountability next time.
 Consider a "hands-off" approach.

-[1] Whatever that means in your context.

-## "Correction bombardment"

-Treat this work as a one time problem.

-List all of your concerns explicitly, regardless of nature or severity.
-You'll most likely end up with a bombardment of comments ranging from variable naming (nitpic), to finding bugs in the idempotency implementation (crucial) or different way of writing a business logic function (important? i don't know, it's buried in with the rest).

-A few things can happen here.
+## "Just review it"

+Treat this as a one-time issue.
+List all of your concerns explicitly, from nitpics to bugs to recommendations.
+Heck, even use [conventional comments](https://conventionalcomments.org/) while you're are it.

+Here’s what might happen:
-1. Your feedback is taken at face value and the work is updated.

-You got what you wanted.
+1. **Your feedback is taken at face value**: You got what you wanted.
 The work is now following your ideas and standards.
 But what about next time?
 There's a chance this wasn't the learning experience you envisioned because the underlying principles weren't discussed.
-It's a gamble.
+It's a short term win but gamble in the future.

-2. Your opinions are constructively challenged, and a productive discussion unfolds.

-This is good.
-However, this is likely an indication that you're dealing with more senior folks who can generalise the problems at hand and think ahead.
+2. **Key feedback is constructively challenged**: This is good.
+However, this is likely an indication that you're dealing with a healthy team and this is a non-issue.

-3. You feedback is ignored.

-Time to reflect.
-Are you missing some context?
-Are people under a deadline you're not aware of?
-Is this "standard" aligned on with the team or is it just in your head?
-Are you [bikeshedding](https://www.urbandictionary.com/define.php?term=bikeshedding) or *[austronauting](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/)* the situation?
+3. **Feedback is ignored**: Time for reflection.
+Are you missing context?
+Is there a deadline you're not aware of?
+Is the "standard" a team agreement or just in your head?
+Are you [bikeshedding](https://www.urbandictionary.com/define.php?term=bikeshedding) or *[austronauting](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/)*?

-## Focus on what matters most
+## "Focus on What Matters Most"

-Use the current scenario as an example to build alignment for future problems.
+Use the scenario to build alignment for future issues.
+Prioritize one or two critical issues at most.

-Focus on 1 - 2 things at most.
 Logs don't follow the standard?
 Who cares... (right now)?
 Is there a misalignment on what "idempotency" means?
 Time to solve this for good.

-Put some effort into conveying *why* it's important.
-Explore alternatives you have considered, detail their tradeoff and how to mitigate them if possible.
-Reference authoritative sources (does your company have a guideline on this?), but be critical of them.
-Finish with your *recommendation*.
+Explain *why* it's important.
+Explore alternatives and detail trade-offs, referencing authoritative sources (company guidelines, perhaps) but be critical of them.
+Finish with your recommendation.

 Here are some things that I've seen help ease this process:
-#### Find a common language.

-What "scalable" means to you is likely different from what it for the 20+ YOE engineer who writes compilers for fun, and the junior engineer who just graduated.
+- **Find a Common Language**: terms like  "scalable" mean different things for the 20 year veteran who writes compilers for fun versus the junior engineer who just graduated.
+And it's not a given who's right...

-#### Align on the fundamentals

-You can't discuss multi region deployments in a room where people don't agree on the difference between a unit test and an integration test.
+- **Align on Fundamentals**: You can't discuss multi region deployments in a room where people don't agree on the difference between a unit test and an integration test.
-#### Bring everyone to the discussion table

-Remember the accountability thing?
+- **Include Everyone in Discussions**: Remember the accountability thing?
-#### Define your assumptions

-Building software is hard.
+- **Define Your Assumptions**: Building software is hard.
 You design with failure in mind.
 But you need to stop somewhere.
-Find **reasonable** assumptions depending on your requirements which help you avoid the "but what if X fails?" loop.
+Find **reasonable** assumptions depending on your requirements which help you avoid the "but what if X fails?" loop. [^2]

-For example:
-- The Kafka host won't fail at the same time as your DB
-- S3 won't be unreachable for longer than 1 minute

-#### Don't be afraid to repeat yourself

-If it feels like you're not being understood, you're probably right.
-Find a simpler way to say the same thing.
-Then simpler.
-I've seen saying the same thing out loud helps with highlighting reasoning problems.
-#### Ask others to repeat themselves
+- **Repeat Yourself**: If you feel misunderstood, you're probably right.
+Simplify your message.
+Speaking aloud often highlights reasoning issues.

-If you're not understanding something, changes are others aren't either.
+- **Encourage Repetition**: If you're not getting something, changes are others aren't either.

 ## It gets better with time

 You won't solve everything in a day (or a month).
 Maybe in a year or two.
 But it will get better if you focus on the most important problems, and work at it as a team.

 It's joyous to work in a high trust, cohesive software team that delivers quality software.

-You'll know it when you're getting close.
+You'll know it when you get there.

-Once things do improve, I've seen some ways that help make sure the gains aren't lost.
-Perhaps in another blog post.
+[^1]: Whatever that means in your context.

+[^2]: For example:
+    - The Kafka host won't fail at the same time as your DB
+    - S3 won't be unreachable for longer than 1 minute